Education and Inspiration, Grounded in Strategic Planning

 Zoey Fleisher (they/them) engages in work that spans across disciplines emphasizing education, non-profit development, and social justice facilitation.
 In addition to directing the Day School Chavurah at SLBC since 2018, they are a program designer and strategist with Tiny Windows Consulting where they are able to work with clients such as JGirls+, NCJW, USCJ, & JFNA .
 Other notable professional roles include assistant director of Camp Indigo Point, hebrew tutor for local congregation Temple Emmanuel, songleader/relgious school teacher at Temple Beth Shalom in COMO, facilitator and middle school camp director at Cultural Leadership, board member of CHARIS, and youth specialist at Flourish.
 Zoey is a recent graduate of Webster University where they completed a bachelor’s degree in Choral/General Music Education with a minor in Women’s, Gender and Sexuality Studies.

-The SLBC Chavurot (Ramah Chavurah, Day School Chavurah, and Staenberg Teen Chavurah) are cohorts that have their own independent team programming during SLBC National Conference.
-Chavurot participants apply for these cohorts separately from SLBC general registration.
+The SLBC Chavurot (Ramah Chavurah, Day School Chavurah, and Staenberg Teen Chavurah) are cohorts that have their own independent team programming during SLBC National Conference in addition to attending many of the elective sessions.
+Chavurot are selected or apply for these cohorts separately from SLBC general registration.
+Some Chavurot sessions are open to all SLBC participants.
+Sessions listed as “Closed” in the schedule are meant exclusively for members of that Chavurah.

-All SLBC attendees are Jewish educators – some teach on the bima, at synagogue, in classrooms, at camp, in song, or other areas of Jewish life.
-SLBC Jewish Educator Track features courses that teach skills, cover topics, and explore strategies that touch on a broad range of Jewish settings.
+All SLBC attendees are Jewish educators.
+Some teach on the bima, at synagogue, in classrooms, at camp, at youth group events, in song, or other areas of Jewish life.

 Jewish songleaders are some of the most powerful educators and leaders in Jewish life.
-From its inception, SLBC National Conference has featured a diverse offering of courses for both new and veteran songleaders including general leadership, songleading skills, repertoire, the business of songleading, the equipment of songleading, songession planning, songleading resources, and personal care.
+From its inception, SLBC has featured a diverse offering of courses for both new and veteran song leaders.

-The SLBC Family Engagement/ Early Childhood Track offers a variety of courses for individuals who work with young children and their families.
-Courses in the track focus on leadership skills, strategies, and resources that are particularly unique to this demographic.
-There are also courses in this track that focus on early childhood repertoire and the utilization of music for young children and their families.
+SLBC offers a variety of courses for individuals who work with young children and their families.
+Courses in the track focus on leadership skills, strategies, and resources that are particularly unique to this demographic. read more…

-With gracious support from the Staenberg Family Foundation, SLBC is excited to expand the Teen Chavurah at SLBC.
-Led by Jacob Spike Kraus, the goal of the Teen Chavurah program is to build strong, vibrant, future leaders of the Jewish world.
+With gracious support from the Staenberg Family Foundation, SLBC is excited to continue the Teen Chavurah at SLBC.
+Led this year by Craig Parks, the goal of the Teen Chavurah program is to build strong, vibrant, future leaders of the Jewish world.

-For the last 10 years, Ramah constituents have gathered annually in the SLBC Ramah Chavurah for 3 days of immersive learning, t’fillah (prayer), strategic road-mapping, song leadership, and spiritual exploration at the SLBC National Conference.
+For more than a decade, Ramah campers and staff have gathered to be part of the annual SLBC Ramah Chavurah for 3 days of immersive learning, tefilah, strategic road-mapping, songleadership, and spiritual exploration at the SLBC National Conference.

 Sign Up for the SLBC Newsletter